• Home

 • Let’s say you want to add text responses instead of numbers against every emoji.

-• Click on pencil icon next to respective emoji, expand the “Label” properties and write the required text.
-After that click on “Apply All” button.
+• Click on the pencil icon next to the respective emoji, expand the “Label” properties, and write the required text.
+After that click on the “Apply All” button.

 • For saving changes click on Save Changes.
 This will persist the changes.

-• Your final chart will look like as below.
+• Your final chart will look like the as below.

 Insights

-• 67% consumers indicated that operating system is important for them while purchasing a phone, 24% consumers indicated that operating system is unimportant for them while purchasing a phone, & 9% said they are not sure about whether operating system is important for them or not.
+• 67% of consumers indicated that the operating system is important for them while purchasing a phone, 24% of consumers indicated that the operating system is unimportant for them while purchasing a phone, & 9% said they are not sure about whether the operating system is important for them or not.

-• For 62% consumers indicated that camera quality factor is important for them and 26% consumers indicated that camera quality factor is unimportant for them.
+• 62% of consumers indicated that the camera quality factor is important to them and 26% of consumers indicated that the camera quality factor is unimportant to them.

-• For 64% customers indicated that color of the phone factor is important for them and 25% customers indicated that color of the phone factor is important for them.
+• 64% of customers indicated that the color of the phone factor is important to them and 25% of customers indicated that the color of the phone factor is important to them.

-Overall view, 65% of respondents think they different features are important for them.
-But 24% said phone features are unimportant for them.
-11% consumers said they are not sure which means sometime features are important for them and sometime they overlook features of phone.
+Overall view, 65% of respondents think the different features are important for them.
+But 24% said phone features are unimportant to them.
+11% of consumers said they are not sure which means sometimes features are important for them and sometimes they overlook features of the phone.

-Survey research helps you learn about key audiences and how they relate to your business.
+Survey data helps you learn about key audiences and how they relate to your business.

 The primary audience to research is your customers.
 These are the individuals you’re tirelessly trying to engage and convert.
 So, their thoughts and feedback matter a ton!